 13. Research family, cultural, and religious traditions

-The father and mother of the groom duties include letting the couple know about all traditions from their family’s background – culturally and religiously – that they may want to consider adding to the wedding ceremony and/or reception.
+The groom's parents responsibilities include letting the couple know about all traditions from their family’s background – culturally and religiously – that they may want to consider adding to the wedding ceremony and/or reception.
 They shouldn’t assume that their son knows what they are.
 If the couple chooses to add any to their ceremony, and describe them in the wedding program, the parents of the groom should proofread the description to ensure its accuracy.